-You've probably seen parts of a trial on TV, maybe also the moment of someone's arrest, but less familiar is the process that takes place between the person getting handcuffed and the trial.
-In fact, it may appear from these depictions that the trial immediately follows the arrest; but that's not accurate, as it may not take place until a year or more later.
+You've probably seen parts of a trial on television, maybe also the moment of someone's arrest, but less familiar is the process that takes place between the person getting handcuffed and the trial.
+In fact, it may appear from these depictions that the trial immediately follows the arrest; but that's not accurate, as it may not take place until a year or more later (if at all).
 What happens between the arrest and the trial?
 Who decides whether a suspect is released during the pendancy of their trial?
 Will they need to "post bail?"
 How much will it be?
 What's a bail bondsman ?

-After a criminal suspect is arrested, the next steps in the case are the processing of the person into police custody ("booking"), and a determination of his or her eligibility for release from custody in exchange for the posting of a set amount of money ("bail").
+After a criminal suspect is arrested, the next steps in the case are the processing of the person into police custody ("booking"), and a determination of their eligibility for release from custody in exchange for the posting of a set amount of money ("bail").
 While booking doesn't necessarily make for great entertainment, it's an important part of the process.
-Learn more about the booking and bail work.
+Learn more about the booking and bail process below.

-Booking refers to the process of collecting information about the suspect who has been apprehended is referred to as "booking ."
+The process of collecting information about the suspect who has been apprehended is referred to as "booking ."
 Typically this includes taking a photograph and fingerprints, as well as collecting the person's identifying information such as their name, address, and other details that permit the identification of the person.
 Booking procedures are relatively standard and vary little between suspects.

-Bail refers to money deposited with the court in order to help ensure that the suspect does not flee the jurisdiction and appears at future court cases.
+Bail refers to money deposited with the court in order to help ensure that the suspect doesn't flee the jurisdiction and appears at future court cases.
 Bail and bond conditions can vary greatly depending on the jurisdiction, the charges at issue, and details about the suspect.
 Courts determine bail during the bail hearing, where they examine the weight of the evidence and other factors considered relevant.

-Questions About Booking and Bail?
+Questions About the Booking and Bail Process?
 Talk to an Attorney

-The booking and bail process can be complicated and it can come and go more quickly than you think.
+The booking and bail process can be complicated and it can come and go faster than you think.
 It's critical that you understand your options in the process.
 Contact an experienced criminal defense attorney near you who can walk you through this process and advocate on your behalf.